brod-ie/IsContentBlockerEnabled/README.md

 ## Is your app’s Safari Content Blocker enabled?

-Source files for [the brief investigation][article] I did into whether it was possible to determine the state of an app's Safari Content Blocker extension
+Source files for the brief investigation  [~~I wrote about on Medium~~][article] (out on 18/01) into whether it was possible to determine the state of an app's Safari Content Blocker extension

 ### Quick start